 - Inter-College Program (ICP)

-We believe that communication competence and critical literacy are provide a strong core within a liberal arts education.
-Cultivating critical thinking, persuasive speaking and clear writing and delving into their development over history are essential to understanding our world as we experience it today.
-We want our students to emerge from our program having studied and experienced the broad umbrella of communications and delved deep into the area within it that they are passionate about.
-Such breadth and depth is essential for students to be both effective citizens and successful in the workplace.
+We believe that communication competence and critical literacy provide a strong core within a liberal arts education.
+Cultivating critical thinking, persuasive speaking, and clear writing and delving into their development over history are essential to understanding our world as we experience it today.
+We want you to emerge from our program having studied and experienced the broad umbrella of communications and delved deep into the area within it that you are passionate about.
+Such breadth and depth is essential for you to be both an effective citizen and successful in the workplace.